|National Point of Contact|

 - Space Research Center Polish Academy of Science (SRC PAS): The only research institute in Poland whose activity is fully dedicated to the research of terrestrial space, the solar system and the Earth using space technology and satellite techniques.
 Since 1977 the SRC staff developed, constructed and prepared for launch over 60 instruments and participated in the experiments in more than 50 space missions.
 SRC PAS

 Non-governmental organizations (NGOs), associations and groups

 - Students’ Space Association (SSA) of the Warsaw University of Technology: The most active student association related to space in Poland, founded in 1997.
 Already leading projects: sounding rockets, stratospheric balloons, thermal calculations for space projects and moon rover.
 Main authors of first polish cubesat PW-Sat.
+At this moment working on new cubesat: PW-Sat2 which probably will be lifted off in this or in the next year.
 Alumnus of ESA Education Programmes: ESEO, ESMO, Bexus, Parabolic Flight Campaigns.
-Around 60 members actual.

 - Mars Society Poland (MSP): Founded in 1999 is one of the most active division of the Mars Society.
 Focused on developing mars rovers and built a mars habitat in Poland.
 Thanks to well considered strategy of cooperation with technical universities and companies, MSP bring to built an advanced generation of polish mars rovers.
-Three polish rovers took part in University Rover Challenge 2011 in USA and “Magma 2” from Bialystok University of Technology won the competitions.
+In the last year MSP organized European Rover Competition where participated teams from all over the world.
+In this year second edition is just annouced.

 - Polish Rocket Society: Founded 2010, gather enthusiasts of experimental sounding rockets.
 Most advanced rocket reached attitude of 2 km and crossed sound barrier.